 - If you think you have made a mistake or taken a wrong turn, simply retrace your steps a little and start again.

-- Do not worry if your progress seems slow, or you seem to be getting lots of help from the interviewers – many concepts take time and support to understand.
+- Do not worry if your progress seems slow, or you seem to be getting lots of help from the interviewers – many concepts take time and support to get to grips with.

 - Don’t worry if you think you have been talking for too long.
 We want to hear what you have to say, and it is the interviewers’ responsibility to keep an eye on the clock.